Kaixhin/nninit/README.md

 > Martens, J. (2010).
 Deep learning via Hessian-free optimization.
 In *Proceedings of the 27th International Conference on Machine Learning (ICML-10)*.

+#### nninit.convaware(module, tensor, [{[std]}])
+**Only supports 2D convolutions with a symmetric filter size.**
+Fills convolution tensor with matrices that are orthogonal in the frequency space.
+Optional named parameter `std` can be passed in via a table.
+It specifies the noise to break symmetry in the inverse Fourier transform.

+> Aghajanyan, A. (2017).
+Convolution Aware Initialization. *arXiv preprint arXiv:1702.06295*.

 ### Dists

 The 2 types of distribution supported are `'normal'` and `'uniform'`.